hdrhbbu1/www/content/articles/2017/09/talking-points-to-oppose-graham-cassidy/index.md

 If you're remained silent up until now, make the call.
 [The event listing for tomorrow's call-in includes training documentation][call-in], and I've just given you a list of talking points and facts to back them up.
 My goal was to create a handy resource featuring concise data, relevant links, and friendly encouragement.
 Hopefully, this post provides fuel for your conversations tomorrow and in the future.

-Ring the [Senate Switchboard][switchboard] at (202) 224-3121, where you will be automatically connected one of your Senators' offices.
+Ring the [Senate switchboard][switchboard] at (202) 224-3121, where you will be automatically connected one of your Senators' offices.
 Be polite but firm, and ask that they vote no if the Graham-Cassidy-Heller-Johnson legislation comes up for a vote.

+---

+**Update 9/25/2016:**

+When I wrote and published the above text on Sunday, I knew that breaking news could upend my talking points.

+A new version of Graham-Cassidy was released last night, though not to the public, in an attempt to win over skeptical GOP senators.
+Fortunately, [Politico obtained a copy][politico-developments] and published it alongside commentary from Larry Levitt of the Kaiser Family Foundation.

+"This revised bill is tantamount to federal deregulation of the insurance market.
+If there were any doubt that people with pre-existing [conditions] were at risk of being priced out of individual insurance, this bill removes them."

+Indeed, the revised bill allows states to lift existing caps on out-of-pocket costs, which currently limits the types of plans insurers can offer on ACA exchanges.
+If everyone then buys the cheaper coverage, patients like myself will be (again) unable to find affordable health insurance, if it's available to chronically ill popluations at all.

+Consider individuals who are now able to live their dreams as small business owners thanks to ACA protections.
+Consider the sick and elderly who were exploited before the ACA offered hope.

+We must defeat this bill now.

 [politico-safe]: http://www.politico.com/story/2017/09/22/is-obamacare-safe-243041/ "Is Obamacare finally safe?"
 [call-in]: https://www.facebook.com/events/153277748591589/ "National Disability Call-in Day to Save Medicaid"